-Seiko’s watchmaking lineage has already been explored with a study of the bullet proof SKX diver, so it’s safe to say that any watch from this brand will be reliable and well made if you are happy to replace the stock straps which are always rather basic.
+Seiko’s watchmaking lineage has already been explored with a study of the bullet proof SKX diver, so it’s safe to say that any watch from this brand will be reliable and well made, if you are happy to replace the rather basic stock straps that come as standard.

-The SNK809 is part of the Seiko 5 range which can be traced back to 1963 with the introduction of the Sportsmatic 5, leading a few years later to the Sports 5 line, as a result this model has a rich heritage.
+The SNK809 is part of the Seiko 5 range which can be traced back to 1963 with the introduction of the Sportsmatic 5, leading a few years later to the Sports 5 line.

 The 5 stands for the number of principles each timepiece in this series must adhere to:

 - A day/date complication in a single aperture

 - Water resistance (30m here)

 - Seiko’s unique recessed crown at 4 o’clock